Pinqua/Call-Buddy-Backend/README.md

 ## Features

-- Progressive Web App (PWA).
+- Progressive Web App (PWA)
-- No sign up and sign in needed.
+- No sign up and sign in needed
-- Fully Responsive (android + desktop).
+- Fully Responsive (android + desktop)
-- Real time oncall chat functionality.
+- Instant messaging
-- All basic functionalities included like mute and unmute mic,videocam on and off, end call.
+- All basic functionalities included like mute and unmute mic,videocam on and off, end call

 ## Run Locally